A French Art Deco nickel Reutter patent atmos clock, circa 1930.

 Pendule Perpetuelle

 The movement is driven by a spring.
-This spring is wound by a mechanism which functions on changes in temperature and barometric pressure.
+This spring is wound by a mechanism which functions on changes in temperature.
 It causes a drum to turn.
 This turning motion winds the spring.
 The exceptional movement requires very little energy to run.
 With only one degree Centigrade temperature difference, the clock can run for 48 hours.
 The clock is regulated by a large horizontal balance wheel with adjusting screws which has a thirty second oscillation time.
 Since there are always changes of temperature during the course of the day, the clock is wound continually and will run continually.
 That is why Reutter called ‘Pendule perpetuelle’ (perpetual clock).
 The bracket with which the movement is fixed in the case is numbered 3158 and has a plaque inscribed ‘BREVETS J.L.
 REUTTER S.G.D.G.
 MADE IN FRANCE.

 Art Deco